travetto/travetto/module/app/README.md

 }
 ```

-The `@Application` decorator exposes some additional functionality, which can be used to launch the application.
+Additionally, the `@Application` decorator exposes some additional functionality, which can be used to launch the application.

 ### `.run()` Arguments

-The arguments specified in the `run` method, will now be able to be specified when invoking the application from the command line.
+The arguments specified in the `run` method are extracted via code transformation, and are able to be bound when invoking the application.
+Whether from the command line or a plugin, the parameters will be mapped to the inputs of `run`.
 For instance:

 **Code: Simple Entry Point with Parameters**
 ```typescript